The science behind why feral cats are safe members of our communities

-And, Trap-Neuter-Return is a safeguard against rabies, because “the vaccination component of TNR programs ensures that the cats in managed colonies cannot catch or spread rabies,” says Ackerman.
+Trap-Neuter-Return is a safeguard against rabies, because “the vaccination component of TNR programs ensures that the cats in managed colonies cannot catch or spread rabies,” says Ackerman.

 Even in the unlikely event that a feral cat develops rabies, it can’t spread the disease to people without biting them, and feral cats rarely seek direct contact with humans.
 The idea that cats will unexpectedly jump out of alleys and bite children is just as ridiculous as it sounds.
-A 1998 analysis showed that about 90% of cat bites were provoked, and the vast majority of cat bites are caused by pets.5
+A 1998 analysis showed that about 90 percent of cat bites were provoked, and the vast majority of cat bites are caused by pets.5

 Flea-borne typhus is another infectious disease sometimes erroneously blamed on feral cats.
 The disease is caused by Rickettsia bacteria that infect fleas, and most U.S. cases occur in Texas, Hawaii, and California.
 Although infected fleas may hitch a ride on feral cats, the chance of becoming infected with flea-borne typhus via a feral cat is extremely low.
-In fact, Ackerman says, “flea-borne typhus is rare even in areas such as Southern California, where the disease is endemic.”
+Ackerman says, “flea-borne typhus is rare even in areas such as Southern California, where the disease is endemic.”
 For instance, in 2009, Orange County, California reported 12 cases of flea-borne typhus out of a population of 3 million residents6, making the chance of infection just 1 in 250,000—about the same as the risk of being hit by an asteroid.7

 Removing cats does not halt the spread of flea-borne typhus, because cats don’t spread the disease—the fleas themselves do.
 Cats are merely a host for fleas and if the cats are eliminated, the fleas simply find another host like squirrels and raccoons.
 “Fleas are very versatile.
 They live on cats, dogs, opossums, rats, and mice,” Ackerman says.

-Pregnant women and their fetuses face a higher risk from the disease—a fact that catch and kill advocates often abuse to incite public paranoia—but a study published in the Archives of Internal Medicine in 2002 concluded that pregnant women were unlikely to catch toxoplasmosis from a cat.10
+Pregnant women and their fetuses face a higher risk from the disease—a fact that catch and kill advocates often abuse to incite public paranoia.
+But a study published in the Archives of Internal Medicine in 2002 concluded that pregnant women were unlikely to catch toxoplasmosis from a cat.10

 It’s rare for anyone to catch toxoplasmosis from a household pet (cats are not the only carriers; dogs, birds, and other mammals can also carry the parasite), let alone a feral cat with whom they have no contact.
 Even if a cat is infected with Toxoplasma, it typically only sheds the disease-spreading oocysts for a few weeks.
 To catch an infection, a person would need to have direct contact with these infected feces.
 Most people go out of their way to avoid touching the contents of their pet cat’s litter box, and they’re even less likely to touch feral cat feces.
 In other words, even if a feral cat leaves feces in your garden, you would need to touch it and then somehow ingest the feces to get toxoplasmosis.

-Colony Caregivers are as Healthy as Everyone Else
+Colony caregivers are as healthy as everyone else

 “Catch and kill policies are fear-based and rely on old wives’ tales and flawed research to justify prejudice against cats,” says Ackerman.
-Removing feral cats is never a sustainable solution, because that only opens up new territory for other feral cats to use.
+Removing feral cats is not a sustainable solution, because that only opens up new territory for other feral cats to use.
 Learn more about this vacuum effect.
 According to Ackerman, there’s absolutely no evidence that catch and kill policies reduce the incidence of human disease.

-Catch and kill programs offer no such similar benefits, because cats are simply removed without regard to their health.
+Catch and kill programs offer no such benefits, because cats are simply removed without regard to their health.

 While catch and kill advocates cling to outdated thinking and hyped-up stories, the people studying, teaching, and defending public health recognize that feral cats do not spread disease to people.
 Policies based on fear, hype, and hysteria serve neither the public nor the cats, and will only end in more cats being killed.